JuDFTteam/masci-tools/studentproject18w/README.md

 ### Usage

-The Desktop-based GUI is easy to use.
+The desktop-based GUI is easy to use.
 Running the .exe file will open up the frontend with all packages loaded.
 The GUI consists of three tab windows.
 In the first tab window, absolute paths to the input data files must be entered in this
 order: HDF and (optional) DOS file for spin `0' and `1'.
-Tab 2 shows the BandDOSPlot, and Tab 3 the 3D atoms plot.
+Tab 2 shows the band-DOS plot, and Tab 3 the 3D atoms plot.
 After loading the files, the controls must be initialized.
 Finally, clicking the 'Update' button produces the plots.

-Controls for all plots:
+Controls for all three plots:

+  * **Update, SaveButton**: redraw the plots with the new selection / save the the plot as a PDF.
-  * **Atom Groups**: draw the BandDOSPlot only for the selected symmetry groups.
+  * **Atom Groups**: redraw only for the selected symmetry groups.

+Controls for the band and DOS plots:

+  * **Ymin, Ymax**: limit the energy range.
+  * **BandMin, BandMax**: limit the band range.
-  * **Character**: select one or more band Characters (orbitals) 'S','P','D','F'.
+  * **Character**: likewise for the characters (orbitals) 'S','P','D','F'.
-  * **Spin**: select any one spin or both spins.
+  * **Spin**: draw bands and DOS for one or both spins.

+Controls for the band plot only:

-  * **Marker size**: Default marker size of 1.0 is selected.
-How ever, user have a choice to increase the marker size of the dots (eigenenergies) plotted in the BandPlot.
+  * **Marker Size**: set the marker size of the dots (eigenenergies).
-  * **Ymin, Ymax**: This control is used to limit the range energy range of the BandDOSPlot.
-  * **BandMin, BandMax**: This control is used to limit the band range of the BandDOSPlot.
-  * **Update, SaveButton**: Update the BandDOSPlot to the newly selected data by user.
-Save the the plot as a PDF on disk.
   * **Exponential weight**: The unfolding exponent for supercell calculations (see [report](./doc/report.pdf)).
 Value 0.0 means no unfolding.
 If the calculation is done with a unit cell, this control has no effect.
-  * **Compare 2Characters**: When a user wants to compare 2 characters, this button makes the BandPlot show the influence of each character to each eigenergy using a sequential (2) colormap.
-The control is disabled if other than two characters are selected.
+  * **Compare 2 Characters**: show the respective contribution of the two selected characters to each eigenergy using a sequential (2) colormap.
+Disabled if other than two characters are selected.
-  * **Ignore Atom group**: This button allows an option to ignore the atom groups.
+  * **Ignore Atom Group**: set the contribution of each group to be equal instead of to the number of atoms per group.

-Controls for the DOSPlot only:
+Controls for the DOS plot only:

   * **Select groups**: include selected atom groups in the DOS
   * **Interstitial**: include the interstitial in the DOS
   * **All characters**: include all characters in the DOS regardless of character selection.
-In the DOS CSV file, different input data is used (a summed column**.
+In the DOS CSV file, different input data is used (a summed column).

 ### Troubleshooting

-If the BandPlot is not visible:
+If the band plot is not visible:

   * Click update two to three times.
   * Check if the three input files (if any) are belonging to the same Fleur calculation and selected appropriately.
   * Check if at least one Atom Group, one Character, one Spin is selected.
   * Check if Ymin is less than Ymax and similarly BandMin is less than BandMax such that software is able to plot.

-If the DOSPlot is not visible:
+If the DOS plot is not visible:

   * Make sure either Select Groups or Interstitial is selected.